The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 This is not a traditional sander because it does not operate on its own.
 It is most commonly used as an attachment for other drills.
 The disc sander perfectly resembles discs (as indicated by the name itself).
 These discs are prone to spinning when attached to the end of any drill.

 Disc sanders have umpteen advantages.
 Firstly, disc sanders can obtain a higher surface area when mounted, because in that case, they use wheels instead of discs.
-Secondly, the woodworker can use their preferred grit size according to the requirement of the job.
+Secondly, the woodworker can use their preferred grit size according to the requirements of the job.
 Thirdly, thanks to the rotational speed of handheld versions, finishing of large areas should be no obstacle.
 And lastly, the stationary form of disc sanders for wood can be used on metal and plastic as well (what a bonus!).
-The stationary version also can adjust the surface which is a great aid when it comes to arranging the angle at which your piece is set.

-1. Oscillating Spindle Sander (OSS)
+vii.
+Oscillating Spindle Sander (OSS)

 Image of an oscillating spindle sander